DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra.md

 The S bits bits are reserved for future use and set to "0" currently.

 ## Payload Data
-Reference [@!ETSI-TETRA-ISI] contains the definition for the generation of the codec data.
-Data bits D1..D137 in chapter 8 correspond to the "Bit number in speech frame" row of table 4 of [@!ETSI-TETRA-ISI].

 The payload itself contains TETRA ACELP coded speech information encoded according to table 4 of [@!ETSI-TETRA-Codec].